Arrange a consultation

 • Educational, performance and employment data, such as information about school and university degrees, professional experience and skills, and performance evaluations.

-If you make statements in your application documents, which contain special categories of personal data (e.g., information on marital status, which might permit conclusions as to your sexual orientation; information about your health; enclosure of a photo, which might permit conclusions of your ethnic origin or, if applicable, your eyesight and/or religion), we will process this data only to the legally permissible scope.
+• If you make statements in your application documents, which contain special categories of personal data (e.g., information on marital status, which might permit conclusions as to your sexual orientation; information about your health; enclosure of a photo, which might permit conclusions of your ethnic origin or, if applicable, your eyesight and/or religion), we will process this data only to the legally permissible scope.

 If you provide us with special categories of personal data, they will only be processed if the processing is necessary for us to exercise the rights and fulfill the obligations arising from labor law and social security law, pursuant to Article 9(2)(b) of the GDPR.

-In case of job applications, which lead to an occupational training or employment contract being concluded, the data from the applicants’ data system will be transferred into our HR information system and be stored until the end of the employment contract, unless other regulations mandate longer storage periods.
-Applicants shall then be obligated to supplement data to establish an employment relationship, e.g., by indicating their social security data.
-Subsequently, the data will be transmitted to social insurance carriers and the tax office.
+For applications that lead to the establishment of a training or employment relationship, the data from the applicant data system is transferred to our personnel information system and stored until the end of the employment relationship, unless other regulations prescribe longer retention periods.
+Applicants are then obliged to add data to establish an employment relationship, e.g. by providing social security data.